nbdewaele/nate_b_dewaele/README.md

 # README
+Rails version: Rails 5.1.4
+ruby 2.4.1

 My profile website.
-A place to link out my show off my technical and artistic work.
+A place to my showcase my technical and artistic work.
 It is built with Ruby on Rails and writen in HTML5, SCSS and Boostrap.

-It is live and you can go to [natebdewaele.com](https://natebdewaele.com) Stand by for transfer of natebdewaele.com DNS from google domains to heroku.
+It is live and you can go to [natebdewaele.com](https://natebdewaele.com)

-Rails version: Rails 5.1.4
-ruby 2.4.1

 To run locally, enter in terminal
 `bundle install`